Dumbo, The Flying Elephant at Walt Disney World

 Children can sit inside the elephant and test it out.
 It also gives you plenty of time to take a few photos instead of trying to take them when boarding the ride.

-The following attractions are located in the immediate area of Dumbo, the Flying Elephant.
+The following attractions are located near Dumbo, the Flying Elephant.

 - Under the Sea Journey of the Little Mermaid